Sections of this article

 These stories often revolve around heritage, innovation, and the lifestyle associated with the brand.
 Advertisements may depict the journey of a watch from conception to creation, highlighting the brand’s history and values.
 Additionally, storytelling in watch advertising may delve into the inspiration behind a particular collection, the craftsmanship involved, or the lifestyle and adventures that the watch complements.

-It is also interesting to note that engineering or fine jewelry is design, but art is much more about story or concept.
+It is also interesting to note that engineering or fine jewellery is design, but art is much more about story or concept.
 Art also has an intrinsically higher value than design.
 Many recent watch adverts present watches as if they are art, such as being created by an individual focusing on chosen aesthetics, and by embodying abstract ideals, or even say directly that they are art, although many such claims can be seen as more about marketing than reality.

 One of the reasons for this are the changing focus of a watch . . . now everyone has the exact time on their smartphone, watches have to present themselves as being valuable in some other way, such as being an expression of individual taste and status.
-Since the industrial revolution, with supply exceeding demand in most areas, marketing has become increasingly important, and needs to present products in terms of what is important to people at the time, such as story and concept being a current priority so that people can feel an emotional connection with the brand and the product.
+Since the industrial revolution, with supply now exceeding demand in most areas, marketing has become increasingly important, and needs to present products in terms of what is important to people at the time, such as story and concept being a current priority so that people can feel an emotional connection with the brand and the product.

 This shift reflects a broader trend in marketing where consumers are increasingly drawn to brands that offer a narrative, an experience, and a connection beyond the product itself.
 By weaving a captivating story, watch advertising has transformed into a means of not just showcasing a timepiece but also inviting consumers to be a part of a larger, meaningful narrative associated with the brand.

-Art Jewelry Influenced Watches
+Art jewellery Influenced Watches

 One great example is wood watches, such as this example from DWYT:

 There are many watches which incorporate pieces of meteorite into their construction.
-While meteorite is certainly valuable in financial terms, often being many times the value of gold, it can be seen as a departure from the preference of fine jewelry for more “perfect” materials, with its uneven composition and rough texture.
+While meteorite is certainly valuable in financial terms, often being many times the value of gold, it can be seen as a departure from the preference of fine jewellery for more “perfect” materials, with its uneven composition and rough texture.

 . . . and their controversial steampunk collection, both of which used metal from the titanic, which is deliberately given a rusted finish, or the love of bronze watches which are naturally or manually patinated.